Fear of Medication – Pharmacophobia

-The Fear of Medication is Technically Known as Pharmacophobia and can be a potentially harmful fear to have as it often results in sufferers refusing to take medication that they either need or would benefit from.
+The fear of Medication is also known as Pharmacophobia and can be a potentially harmful fear to have as it often results in sufferers refusing to take medication that they either need or would benefit from.

 Pharmacophobia became much more prevalent during the 2020 Coronavirus pandemic with some groups suggesting that the Covid-19 vaccines were more dangerous than the disease itself, or that it contained harmful or nefarious components designed to ‘control’ people.

-This is, of course, highly unlikely and may indicate paranoid thinking in those who believe it and also highlights that many people are susceptible to ‘fake news’ stories published on social media platforms.
+This is, of course, highly unlikely and may indicate paranoia in those who believe it and also highlights that many people are susceptible to ‘fake news’ stories published on social media platforms.

 Fear of Medication Symptoms

 The symptoms associated with the fear of Medication have much in common with other fears and phobias and may include:

 - Feelings of depression

 - Insomnia & sleeping problems

 Often the symptoms of Pharmacophobia can seem to occur without the object of fear even being present indicating that the fear of Medication has become normalised into everyday life.